 Bennfield Surgery has a full compliment of practitioners to enable us to provide modern family medicine for the 21st Century.
-Use the tabs to the left to put faces to the names.

 I was born in Aldershot, Hampshire and completed medical school at Birmingham University in 1993.
 Following hospital posts around the Midlands, I finished my training as a General Practitioner with a practice in Leamington Spa.